International & travel

 1. Cheques $5000 or less can be processed by negotiation.

 Under this method the Commonwealth Bank converts the funds to Australian dollars today (using the current exchange rate), and deposits funds to your account immediately.
-Whilst these funds will show in your account they are not available for you to withdraw for 28 days.
-This 28 day period is to allow time for the issuing bank to advise the Commonwealth Bank of any foreign cheques that are dishonoured.
-The cheque can still be dishonoured after the 28 day period.
+Whilst these funds will show in your account they are not available for you to withdraw for 20 calendar days.
+This 20 day period is to allow time for the issuing bank to advise the Commonwealth Bank of any foreign cheques that are dishonoured.
+The cheque can still be dishonoured after the 20 day period.
 You will need to return the funds to us if this happens.

 2. Cheques greater than $300 can be processed on collection.